 RLT: see Regional Long Tail

 Sandbox: There has been debate and speculation that Google puts all new sites into a “sandbox,” preventing them from ranking well for anything until a set period of time has passed.
-The existence or exact behavior of the sandbox is not universally accepted among SEOs.
+The existence or exact behaviour of the sandbox is not universally accepted among SEOs.

 Scrape: stealing content and re-posting it on another site, often facilitated by automated bots.